Mountain biking and cycling

 Please keep to the designated cycle tracks, use gates and stiles, be considerate to others and give way to walkers.

-Note that the Duck Creek Track on the western side of the park is closed to mountain bikers as it is the main farm access road for vehicles and livestock.
+Note that the Farm Track down from the airstrip is closed to mountain bikers as it is the main farm access road for vehicles and livestock.

 Boderline is a mix of flowing trail, drops, jumps and banked turns.
 There are a few deviations towards the bottom of the bottom of the trail that cater for different abilities and those who like to jump.
 Access is via Old Coach Road.
 You can ride on the metalled farm track up to Old Coach Road (it's pretty steep), or take the sealed road back up Stratton Street, take a left onto Cottle Park drive, left onto Normadale Road and a left where Normandale road and Sweetacre Drive meet, until you come to Old Coach Road - then keep riding until you find the start of Borderline.